High-throughput nanofluidic device for one-dimensional confined detection of single fluorophores: Fabrication of nanochannel

-Figure \ref{fig:1}\textbf{a} shows a schematic flow-chart of creating nanochannels on [100] silicon wafers.
-The width of the nano-trenches (i.e. the final width of the enclosed nanochannels) can be optimised by the e-beam exposure of the EBL to the positive e-beam resist.
-Different widths of nano-trenches were created ranging from 30 nm to 100 nm.
-In Figure \ref{fig:1}\textbf{b} we observe nano-trenches of such widths, 65 nm and 100 nm.
-The nanolithographed e-beam resist acted as a mask for RIE to etch the final nano-trenches on silicon.
-The depth of the nano-trenches was investigated with AFM as 35 nm to 40 nm.
+Figure~1\textbf{a} shows a schematic flow-chart of creating nanochannels on Si-[100] wafers.
+The width of the nano-trenches (i.e. the width of the final nanochannels) can be optimised by the e-beam exposure of the EBL to the positive resist.
+Different widths of nano-trenches were created ranging from 30\,nm to 100\,nm.
+In Figure~1\textbf{b}, 65\,nm and 100\,nm wide nano-trenches are shown.
+The lithographed e-beam resist acted as a mask for RIE to etch the final nano-trenches on silicon.
+We checked the depth of the trenches using AFM.
+For 40\,nm wide trenches we found depths in the range of 35\,nm to 40\,nm (supplementary Figure~1).